hermeznetwork/docs/docs/developers/protocol/hermez-protocol/circuits/circuits.md

 ### decode-tx
 #### Description
-Take the transaction data, decodes it and build data strcuctures to be used in further circuits.
+Take the transaction data, decodes it and build data structures to be used in further circuits.
 Besides, it does checks on transactions fields.
 It is listed below all the built data and all the checks that this circuit performs.

 - Decoders/Build
   - decodes `txCompressedData` as specified [here](developers/protocol/hermez-protocol/protocol?id=l2)